pirsch-analytics/docs/docs/advanced/events.md

 ## Sending Events From Your Backend

 Sending an event from your backend works just like submitting a page view, except that you need to append the event name, duration and metadata fields.
-Before you can use the backend integration, make sure you have [created a client](/get-started/backend-integration#create-a-client).
+Before you can use the backend integration, make sure you [created a client](/get-started/backend-integration#create-a-client).
 You can then use the client to [send an event](/api-sdks/api#sending-an-event).

 ## Testing